magemega/openmage-mm_cmscontentfilemode/README.md

     ```
     You can find default config in lib/tailwindcss/tailwind.config.js, no base CSS is added by default.

-    > PS: I recommend you to add a prefix 'tw-' to Tailwind classes and keep [preflight ](https://tailwindcss.com/docs/preflight) disabled if your theme is not build with TailwindCSS (for example, the rwd/default theme includes the `.block` class, which corresponds to `display: block;` in tailwind).
+    > PS: I recommend you adding the `prefix: 'tw-'` to Tailwind classes and keeping [preflight ](https://tailwindcss.com/docs/preflight) disabled if your theme is not built with TailwindCSS.
+For example, the rwd/default theme includes the `.block` class, which corresponds to `display: block;` in TailwindCSS.
+Then, instead of using `bg-fuchsia-500`, you have to use `tw-bg-fuchsia-500`.
+I want to make this mode configurable in the future.

     You can also create your TailwindCSS entry point to add/remove components or extend layers